PerfectlySoft/PerfectDocs/guide/repositoryLayout.md

 * [PerfectTemplate](https://github.com/PerfectlySoft/PerfectTemplate) - A simple starter project which compiles with the Swift Package Manager into a standalone executable HTTP server.
 This repository is ideal for starting on your own Perfect-based project
 * [PerfectDocs](https://github.com/PerfectlySoft/PerfectDocs) - Contains all API reference-related material
 * [PerfectExamples](https://github.com/PerfectlySoft/PerfectExamples) - All the Perfect example projects and documentation
-* [PerfectEverything](https://github.com/PerfectlySoft/PerfectEverything) - This umbrella repository allows one to pull in all the related Perfect modules in one go, including the servers, examples, database connectors and documentation.
-This is a great place to start for people wishing to get up-to-speed with Perfect
-* [PerfectServer](https://github.com/PerfectlySoft/PerfectServer) - Contains the PerfectServer variants, including the standalone HTTP and FastCGI servers.
-Those wishing to do a manual deployment should clone and build from this repository
 * [Perfect-Redis](https://github.com/PerfectlySoft/Perfect-Redis) - Redis database connector
 * [Perfect-SQLite](https://github.com/PerfectlySoft/Perfect-SQLite) - SQLite3 database connector
 * [Perfect-PostgreSQL](https://github.com/PerfectlySoft/Perfect-PostgreSQL) - PostgreSQL database connector